- Author: Richard Stim

-Yes, individuals can qualify for dyslexia disability benefits if they meet the Social Security Administration’s criteria for severity, duration, and functional limitations.
+Yes, dyslexia can qualify individuals for disability benefits if they meet the Social Security Administration’s criteria for severity, duration, and functional limitations.
 The condition must be expected to last for at least 12 continuous months, significantly limit the ability to work, and be supported by medical evidence.
 Meeting these requirements is essential for a successful disability claim.

 What Is Dyslexia?